OpenNeuroOrg/miniqc/README.md

 ### Outputs

 The output of this tool is a JSON array of arrays, each of length 3.
-The each sub-array contains the failed file (relative to dataset root), the type of error (`"FailedCheck"` for miniqc-defined failures, or any Python exceptions raised while checking the file).
+Each sub-array contains the failed file (relative to dataset root), the type of error, and a message with more detail.

 ## Testing